20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 5. Explore Instruments Together

 Once your baby starts developing more interest in the world and grasping onto rattles or toys, try exploring the exciting world of instruments.
-Light-up play pianos allow your baby to hear different sounds and make up their tunes.
+Light-up play pianos allow your baby to hear different sounds and make their own tunes.
 Don’t worry about investing much money in fancy equipment, either.
 Don’t have a drum?
 Improvise with pots and a wooden spoon from your kitchen.

-7. Plan a Travel Adventure
+7. Plan a Small Travel Adventure

 Young mom, playing and breastfeeding her toddler boy on board of aircraft, going on holiday

 Plane, train, or automobile; pick a place, and plan.
 Traveling with a baby before they turn one can feel intimidating and overwhelming for new parents, so you don’t need to go globetrotting just yet.
 Take baby steps with your baby and plan a trip to a state park you’ve been meaning to explore or a state you haven’t visited.
-It’s an excellent opportunity to introduce your little one to new surroundings, sights, and sounds and gain parental confidence.
-The more I ventured out of the comfort of my own home and into the world, the more relaxed I felt behind the wheel, packing the car, and getting out and about.
+It’s a great opportunity to introduce your little one to new surroundings, sights, and sounds, and gain parental confidence.

-9. Make Bath Time a Fun Activity
+9. Make Bath Time Fun

-Every baby reacts differently to bath time.
-At first, my son screamed and seemed scared when we placed him in his adorable blue whale bathtub.
-I have a hunch it was a bit of sensory overload with a scary, new experience.
 Dimming the lights, playing calming music, and introducing interactive bath toys and cozy towels or robes are all wonderful ways to create an enjoyable environment your little one will love.
 For us, bath time signals bedtime.
 We love to lather our baby up in soothing lavender lotion post-bath and incorporate a mini baby massage to signal wind-down time.

-10. Enroll in a Baby Swim Class
+10. Try a Baby Swim Class

 Three middle aged mothers hold their babies in a public pool during lessons.